-Adult Education
+Adult Education - Skills Programme

-- 4.2.
-Adult education courses are aimed at students who are 19 or above at the 31 August in the academic year the course starts.
-Funding for these courses is provided by the WMCA/ESFA either in part or entirety; dependent upon the student's eligibility, they may be either: - Fully funded no student contribution to the cost of the course - Co-funded A partial government contribution reduces the course fees accordingly. - Loan funded a student takes out an Advanced Learner Loan with the Student Loans Company (SLC) - Full Cost there is no Government contribution and students must pay in full the published tuition fee for their course. - 4.3.
-To be eligible for a Government contribution a student must meet the following eligibility criteria in addition to any specific funding stream criteria: - Be 19 or older on 31 August preceding the start of learning, and - Have been ordinarily resident in the UK for at least the previous 3 years on the first day of learning, or - Meet the residency requirements as laid out in the ESFA/WMCA funding guidance - Not have already achieved the qualification unless it is for any GCSE where the learner has not achieved grade 4 (grade C) or higher - 4.4.
-Where a student is not eligible to receive any government funding they will be charged the full cost of the course, that is the full value of the course assigned by the Funding Agencies. - 4.5.
-Tuition fees for 'Co-funded' are set so that the total income the College receives for a course does not exceed the full value of the course assigned by the Funding Agencies. - 4.6.
-The table overleaf sets out the funding status of adult provision
+- 4.3 Adult education courses are aimed at students who are 19 or above at the 31 August in the academic year the course starts.
+Funding for these courses is provided by the WMCA/ESFA only for students aged 19 or over on 31 August 2024, either in part or entirety; dependent upon the student's eligibility, they may be either: - Fully funded no student contribution to the cost of the course - Co-funded A partial government contribution reduces the course fees accordingly. - Loan funded a student takes out an Advanced Learner Loan with the Student Loans Company (SLC) - Full Cost there is no Government contribution and students must pay in full the published tuition fee for their course. - 4.4 To be eligible for a Government contribution a student must meet the following eligibility criteria in addition to any specific funding stream criteria: - Be 19 or older on 31 August preceding the start of learning, and - Have been ordinarily resident in the UK for at least the previous 3 years on the first day of learning, or - Meet the residency requirements as laid out in the ESFA/WMCA funding guidance - Not have already achieved the qualification unless it is for any GCSE where the learner has not achieved grade 4 (grade C) or higher - 4.5 Where a student is not eligible to receive any government funding they will be charged the full cost of the course, that is the full value of the course assigned by the Funding Agencies. - 4.6 Tuition fees for 'Co-funded' are set so that the total income the College receives for a course does not exceed the full value of the course assigned by the Funding Agencies. - 4.7 The table below sets out the funding status of adult provision